Xewdy444/CF-Clearance-Scraper/README.md

 # CF-Clearance-Scraper

 A simple program for fetching cf_clearance cookies from websites issuing cloudflare challenges to visitors.
-This program works on JavaScript and managed challenges.
+This program works on javascript and managed challenges.

 ## Clearance Cookie Usage
 In order to bypass cloudflare challenges with the clearance cookies, you must make sure of two things: